 The next big change in the research would be breaking the game down into ten second segments and evaluating these segments individually.
 Clifford Asness and Aaron Brown published an article in 2018 that focused on that same aspect.
-Their data was obtained from the National Hockey League website and they pulled the total number of goals scored in the 2015-2016 regular season.
+Their data was obtained from the National Hockey League website, and they pulled the total number of goals scored in the 2015-2016 regular season.
 After obtaining the goal numbers, they divided that number by even strength minutes played to get how many goals were scored per minute; this probability was then divided by six to split the game into ten second increments and find a probability of scoring in those ten seconds (Asness and Brown, 2018).
 They repeated the process with even strength goalie pull minutes to find the probability of scoring in a ten second interval.
 The percentages found were then used to create probability functions that time could be fed into to give expected points for situations.
 The point where expected points with an empty net are greater than expected points with a goalie in net is the optimal time to pull the goalie.
 The functions were adjusted for how many goals a team is down by and it yields very aggressive times (Asness and Brown, 2018).
 The researchers recommend pulling the goalie in the second period if you are down by three goals!
 The researchers created one of the most accurate models from a game time perspective.
 The research still just focuses on when to pull the goalie and not if it leads to anything in the long run.

 Only one year after Asness and Brown’s article, Zia Zaman and Hong Ming Tan took the previous researchers’ work one step further: they accounted for what zone the puck was in (2019).
 Zaman and Tan focused on improving the Asness and Brown model to see if puck location was important enough to change when teams should pull the goalie.
 Using all the same parameters and data as Asness and Brown, these researchers changed some of the probabilities to account for the puck being in one of the three zones at the start of that 10 second interval; then the researchers used the same formulas as Asness and Brown (Zaman and Tan, 2019).
 The findings were very similar to the previous research.
 One of the best things about this article is there is a table that can be shown to teams as a simple chart for where the game is at certain times.
 This research is easy to show to stakeholders and incorporates new ideas into an old topic for analytical readers.